sam-ross/sam-ross.github.io/README.md

-# QLab Summer Projects
+# QLab Summer Internship

-Had a part-time voluntary internship/work experience with QLab over Summer 2020 (May-October).
+These are the projects worked on as part of an internship with QLab over Summer 2020 (May-September).
 I worked on two different projects, as explained below.
 <br /><br />

 ## 1) OpenJSCAD-Threejs